digital-land/planning-game/README.md

 ## About this game

-A Game about Planning, where players will explore
+A Fun game about Planning, where players will explore

 - communities & their needs
 - planning complexity and trade-offs